 We have historically been charged by subsidiaries of Dufry franchise fees to license brands owned by Dufry or its subsidiaries, including the Dufry, Hudson, Nuance and World Duty Free brands, as well as for ancillary franchise services, including centralized support services such as treasury, audit and similar services.
-This amounted to \$15.2 million, \$50.6 million and \$50.1 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+This amounted to \$17.6 million, \$15.2 million and \$50.6 million for the years ended December 31, 2019, 2018 and 2017, respectively.
 In connection with our initial public offering, we entered into new agreements with Dufry pursuant to which the franchise fees we are charged were reduced.
 See "Item 7.
 Major Shareholders and Related Party Transactions - B. related party transactions - Transactions with Dufry - Other agreements with Dufry-Franchise agreements."
-If these agreements had been in place on January 1, 2016, we would have been charged the lower amounts of \$14.1 million instead of \$50.6 million and \$13.6 million instead of \$50.1 million for the years ended December 31, 2017, and 2016, respectively, which would have resulted in higher earnings before taxes in each period.
+If these agreements had been in place on January 1, 2017, we would have been charged the lower amount of \$14.1 million instead of \$50.6 million for the year ended December 31, 2017, which would have resulted in higher earnings before taxes.

-General and administrative expenses also include repairs and maintenance, professional fees, office and warehouse rent and general administration.
+Other expenses also include repairs and maintenance, professional fees and general administration.
 These expenses are not impacted in the short term by variations in sales.
 We have, in the past, implemented a number of measures to control and reduce our costs in an economic downturn.

-Furthermore, in connection with becoming a public company, our general and administrative expenses have increased as we hired more personnel and engaged outside consultants.
+Furthermore, in connection with becoming a public company, our other expenses have increased as we hired more personnel and engaged outside consultants.